 Dr. Phillips is currently conducting research evolution of reproductive life history traits as well as continuing to investigate the evolutionary history of interesting gene families.
 She is always seeking motivated students to mentor in research.
-In addition to teaching and research, Dr. Phillips enjoys providing theatrical science demos free of charge to elementary schools.
-Students interested in participating in the Phoenix Science Theater should contact her to join the program.
+In addition to teaching and research, Dr. Phillips enjoys providing theatrical science demonstrations free of charge to area elementary schools.

 Professional and organizational affiliations include Sigma Xi, the Society for Evolutionary Medicine and Public Health, and the Tennessee Academy of Sciences.